CG-Tespy/CGT_NametagBackground_MV/README.md

 You can also customize the width, height, opacity, etc of the background graphic.
 See the User Guide included in the latest release for more details.
 <br/><br/>
-If you are using this in one of your projects, I would very much appreciate it if you'd let me know.
-Just send me an email at gbcabreracgt@gmail.com
+If you have any questions about this plugin (or are using it in a project of yours), please email me about it at gbcabreracgt@gmail.com